 The Soil Drying Facility would support packaging of contaminated soil and sediment excavated from the North Plateau Groundwater Plume.
 It would be a new facility located just south of the southern portion of the North Plateau Groundwater Plume, near the Rail Spur.
-The Soil Drying Facility would consist of a 3,700-square-meter (40,000-square-foot) pad housing the process equipment, an 8,200-square-meter (88,000-square-foot) Dry Soil Shelter Building, and 1,800 linear meters (6,000 linear feet) of rail spur tracks and gondola car storage.
+The Soil Drying Facility would consist of a 4,600-square-meter (50,000-square-foot) pad housing the process equipment, an 8,200-square-meter (88,000-square-foot) Dry Soil Shelter Building, and 1,800 linear meters (6,000 linear feet) of Rail Spur tracks and gondola car storage.

 The major items of process equipment in the Soil Drying Facility would include a feed bin, conveyor, rotary dryer, soil cooler, radial soil stacker, off-gas baghouse, HEPA filters, thermal oxidizer, and stack.
-The system would be housed within a sheet metal confinement structure.

-The Soil Drying Facility would be demolished and removed after the North Plateau Groundwater Plume, the Construction and Demolition Debris Landfill, the Main Plant Process Building, and the source areas have been excavated.
-The debris generated from the demolition would be packaged as low specific activity waste and disposed of offsite at a low-level radioactive waste disposal facility.
+The Soil Drying Facility would be demolished and removed after the North Plateau Groundwater Plume (including the source area), the CDDL, the Main Plant Process Building, and the WMA 2 areas have been excavated.
+The debris generated from the demolition would be packaged as low-specific-activity waste and disposed of off site at a low-level radioactive waste disposal facility.